Posts

 Image

-Two months ago, we hiked the Seven Shelters below Kings Bluff Loop Trail, see: ( 29 Seven Shelters ) .
-Today we’re going to check out the Wonders Downunder which is below the Pedestal Rocks Loop Trail.
+Two months ago, we hiked to Seven Shelters below Kings Bluff Loop Trail, see: ( 29 Seven Shelters ) .
+Today we’re going to check out Wonders Downunder which is below the Pedestal Rocks Loop Trail.
 The Pedestal Rocks Kings Bluff SIA is pretty big and with so much to see, what I would like to see is a campground built here someday.
 Because there is no way you can see it all in a day, a camping area would be nice, with so much to explore I could easily spend a week here.
 Famous Pedestal Only one other car in the parking area/trailhead when we arrive, okay by me.
 We start over the wooden bridge heading south on the main Pedestal Rocks Loop Trail.
 This trail is mostly on an old road that follows the top of a ridge.
-Very soon we come to a 4-way intersection that I call the ‘main intersection’ to our right (west) is the Kings Bluff Loop Trail, left (east) is the other end of the Pedestal Rocks Loop Trail. many small caves We go straight ahead on Pedestal Rocks Loop Tra
+Very soon we come to a 4-way intersection that I call the ‘main intersection’, to our right (west) is the Kings Bluff Loop Trail and left (east) is the other end of the Pedestal Rocks Loop Trail. many small...

 34 Sandstone Castles